A-Words/cs61a/README.md

 # cs61a
 My solutions for CS 61A Spring 2025.
-Since Berkeley has closed the Spring 2025 semester, hw06 to hw10, lab07 to lab12, ants, scheme, and scheme_contest will use the Fall 2024 semester.
+Since Berkeley has closed the Spring 2025 semester, hw06 to hw10, lab07 to lab12, ants, and scheme will use the Fall 2024 semester.

 ### Homework
 | hw |status|